 For example, courses at DataCamp include real-world datasets, like data from Walmart sales and data about global food consumption.

 This way, they’ll encourage and help you build and showcase an original project portfolio.

 Some programs will also offer some form of certification.
 While this might not get you an interview, it will nevertheless help you start marketing your skills and inspire some trust.
 At the very least, a certificate will show that you are constantly trying to improve yourself.

 Some programs will even go as far as providing a bundle of certifications and employment services, such as resume writing and interview coaching.
 Importantly, there is actual people helping you out here, personally.
 And not just with the technical aspects, but with soft skills.

 Online programs usually offer contact with other students.
 This will help you meet other people, and opportunities to collaborate with them along your learning journey are likely to arise.

-So whether you choose a DIY approach based on free online material, enroll in online training programs, or even go for a full University degree, I hope the experience will be rewarding for you!
+So whether you choose a DIY approach based on free online material, enroll in online training programs like DataCamp, or even go for a full University degree, I hope the experience will be rewarding for you!

 Of course, if you want to move past intermediate-level, and you want to move to more advanced roles withing the Data industry, you’re probably going to switch back to a DIY approach and read books, and/or consult free online content in blogs like this one ;).